 Conclusion

-Audacity is installed on Ubuntu with a package path that fits your release, whether that is the stock repository on 26.04 or a newer packaged build on 24.04 and 22.04.
+Audacity is installed on Ubuntu through a package path that matches your update and trust preferences: stock Universe packages for the Ubuntu-managed route, the unofficial PPA for the newest APT-managed build, or Snap and Flatpak for store-managed packages.
 If this editor is part of a broader media setup, install OBS Studio on Ubuntu or install VLC Media Player on Ubuntu next.

 Thank You for this guide!
 For Install Method 1, Option 2, the installed version is now 3.7.7